Carl Jahnzon

 Carl Jahnzon (Carl Johan Jahnzon; 29 April 1881 – 25 June 1955) was a Swedish track and field athlete who competed in the 1912 Summer Olympics.
 In 1912 he finished eighth in the hammer throw competition.

+Jahnzon represented Djurgårdens IF.
+Jahnzon also played football and played the 1904 Svenska Mästerskapet Final with Djurgårdens IF Fotboll, which his team lost to Örgryte IS.